juxt/astro-website/src/pages/blog/introducing-xt20.md

 the race we face now, between education and catastrophe.

 Work matters, work is the key.
-It also helps us grow, to lead a well-rounded and fulfilled life, where we can derive value from all areas.
+It also helps us grow, to lead a well-rounded and fulfillled life, where we can derive value from all areas.

 See you at XT20, July 10, 2020.